VisionFlow/visionflow.github.io/_pages/about.md

 News
 ======
+[[Paper]](https://arxiv.org/abs/2212.05917) Our work on the transfer adversarial attack has been accpeted to ICCV 2023.
+[[Paper]](https://ieeexplore.ieee.org/document/10098264) Our work on improving the trade-off between robustness and clean accuracy has been accpeted to TIFS 2023.
 [[Paper]](https://arxiv.org/abs/2212.05917) Our work on the UDA model robustness has been accpeted to AAAI 2023.
-[[Paper]](https://ieeexplore.ieee.org/document/9102832) Our work on automatic intermediate image generation for HDR image has been accpeted to IEEE TNNLS 2021.
+[[Paper]](https://ieeexplore.ieee.org/document/9102832) Our work on automatic intermediate image generation for HDR image has been accpeted to IEEE TNNLS 2022.
-[[Code]](https://github.com/bigmms/prior_guided_network_hdr) Tensorflow implementation for the prior-guided image fusion network.
-[[Paper]](https://ieeexplore.ieee.org/document/9102832) Our work on prior-guided image fusion network has been accpeted to ICME 2020.
-[[Paper]](https://ieeexplore.ieee.org/document/8915711) Our work on driving assistant system has been accepted to IEEE TITS.
 [[Award]](https://cloudcdn.taiwantradeshows.com.tw/2019/inst/download/2019-winner.pdf) The proposed image denosing system won the Gold Medal Award in 2019 Taiwan Innotech Expo Invention Contest.

 <!-- Default Statcounter code for group https://visionflow.github.io/ -->